 - Review work, troubleshoot and provide feedback to creative teams

 - Remain actively involved in hiring and training creative staff

 - Manage and cultivate the career development of staff members, including designers, art directors, copywriters, photographers and web developers

 Experience is a key prerequisite for a creative director position.
 We’re not talking about a year or two in the industry — for a creative director position, at least five to eight years of experience is generally required.
 Top candidates have a strong understanding of industry trends and creative tools, such as Adobe Creative Suite.
 Experience performing or managing a range of creative positions, such as graphic designer, art director and copywriter, is important.
 Expert knowledge of the business side of design is a major plus.

 It’s essential that creative directors have stellar communication, presentation, problem-solving and project-management skills, too.
 The best creative directors have elevated soft skills that enable them to inspire creativity and work well with different personality types — all while juggling various projects.

 On the job hunt?
-Search our available creative director jobs now!
+Search our available jobs now!